mongodb-partners/MEANStack_with_Atlas_on_AWS_EB/README.md

 4. Want to try out the AWS Elastic Beanstalk and MongoDB Atlas

 ## [MongoDB Atlas](https://www.mongodb.com/atlas)
-MongoDB Atlas is an all-purpose database having features like Document Model, Geo-spatial, Time-seires, hybrid deployment, and multi-cloud services.
+MongoDB Atlas is an all-purpose database having features like Document Model, Geo-spatial, Time-series, hybrid deployment, and multi-cloud services.
 It evolved as a "Developer Data Platform", intended to reduce the developers' workload on the development and management of the database environment.
 It also provides a free tier to test out the application/database features.